 We would advise in the first instance talking to your child's class teacher.
-You can do this by either speaking to them after school or contacting them on our year groups emails, please the Χ is insert child's year group where on the emails yearXparent@godinton.kent.sch.uk We will then arrange a meeting with you, your child's class teacher and Mrs Stein to discuss your concerns.
+You can do this by either speaking to them after school or contacting them on our year groups emails, please child's the where Х is insert your year group on the emails e.q. yearXparent@godinton.kent.sch.uk We will then arrange a meeting with you, your child's class teacher and Mrs Stein to discuss your concerns.
 We will identify strengths and difficulties that have been observed by you and your child's class teacher and plan how we are going to address these together and which next steps need to be taken.
 This might be further assessment, observation or additional intervention.
 We will then plan a date to review the outcome of these next steps together and a decision will be made with you regarding whether or not your child will be added to our SEN register.
-We will then formally notify you of this in writing each at the beginning of each year.
+We will then formally notify you of this in writing at the beginning of each year.